Congress Passed the Families First Coronavirus Response Act

 - Amount of pay: The rate of pay during paid sick leave is:

-- For employees taking paid sick leave due to their own quarantine or isolation, diagnosis, or symptoms, two-thirds of the employee’s regular rate of pay, subject to a limit of $511 per day or $5,110 in the aggregate; or
+- For employees taking paid sick leave due to their own quarantine or isolation, diagnosis, or symptoms, the employee’s regular rate of pay, subject to a limit of $511 per day or $5,110 in the aggregate; or

 For calculating part-time employees’ regular rates of pay whose schedules vary from week to week, the employer shall use the following calculation to determine such employee’s regular rate of pay: (i) the average hours that the employee was scheduled per day over the 6-month period prior to the date the employee takes leave, or (ii) if the employee did not work for the prior 6-month period, the reasonable expectation of the employee at the time of hiring of the average number of hours per day that the employee normally would have been scheduled.